thesandboxgame/sandbox-smart-contracts/docs/topics/asset/asset-attributes-registry.md

 ## Introduction

+Asset are entities which are designed with the intention to provide content to games (NPC, animals, weapons...) [more info](./asset.md)

-The primary function of AssetAttributesRegistry is to store links between an asset and gems and catalyst.
+The primary function of AssetAttributesRegistry is to store links between an asset and [gems and catalysts](../catalyst/catalyst.md).
 It has a reference to the GemsCatalystsRegistry in order to handle gems and catalysts part.
 It can add a catalyst and gems or update a list of gems for an asset.

-It use a mapping variable called `_records` which used an assetId as index and return a struct with catalyst and an array of gems.
+It uses a mapping variable called `_records` which uses an assetId as index and returns a struct with catalyst and an array of gems.

-AssetAttributesRegistry emit **CatalystApplied** or **GemsAdded** events used by GemsCatalystsRegistry to handle attributes.
-See catalyst doc.
+AssetAttributesRegistry emits **CatalystApplied** or **GemsAdded** events used by GemsCatalystsRegistry to handle attributes.
+See [catalyst doc](../catalyst/catalyst.md).

 ## Model